zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/Multi-task samples.md

 ## Prerequisites {#section_e3n_syg_vdb .section}

 1. Prepare the Jar package of the test program.
-Assume the package is named mapreduce-examples.jar, and the local storage path isdata\\resources.
+Assume the package is named mapreduce-examples.jar, and the local storage path is data\\resources.
 2. Prepare tables and resources for testing the MultiJobs operation.
     -   Create tables: